Frequency of tree trimming

 Landscaping

-For younger or fast-growing trees, more frequent trimming may be needed, such as every 2-3 years.
-Mature, slow-growing trees can often go 5-7 years between trimmings.
-It's best to consult a certified arborist to determine the ideal trimming schedule for your specific trees.
+The exact frequency can vary depending on the type of tree, its age and size, and the local climate.
+Faster-growing trees like maples may need trimming every 2-3 years, while slower-growing trees like oaks can often go 5-7 years between trims.
+It's best to consult with a certified arborist to determine the optimal trimming schedule for your specific trees.

 Step-by-Step Guide